The Internet Browser You're Using is Not Supported or Secure!

 Non-party designations fall just short of launching a full blown legal attack against the other party that is supposedly responsible for the plaintiff's injuries.
 If the insurance attorneys really wanted to launch a full blown attack, they would be required to bring a third-party complaint against the other party.
 If a third party complaint is filed and the jury finds that the third-party was guilty of negligence, that party will be required to pay for a portion of the plaintiff's damages.

-In contrast, if the defense only files a designation of non-party and the jury finds that the non-party was guilty of some fault, the non-party is not required to pay any damages to the plaintiff.
+In contrast, if the defense only files a designation of non-party and the jury finds that the non-party was guilty of some fault, the non-party required to pay any damages to the plaintiff.
 Accordingly, insurance defense attorneys file third party complaints only when there REALLY is a responsible third-party out there and the defendant does not want to be left holding the bag for the plaintiff's damages and losses.
 Generally, I take notice if a defendant files a third party complaint because it means that they are taking things seriously and are legitimately protesting the extent of his or her responsibility for the plaintiff's injuries.

 On the other hand, I consider a designation of non-party as a less sincere attempt to deflect blame, because it requires much less effort from the insurance defense attorneys.
 To me, the defense is saying, "hey, we want to throw out a red herring that we hope might confuse the jury into believing that the defendant is not entirely to blame here, even though he was probably 100% responsible for the plaintiff's injuries."